meeshkan/next-grommet-example/README.md

 # Next.js app with Grommet and unmock

+:warning: **This example is using an outdated version of Unmock.** If you'd be interested in helping us update this, please check out this [open issue](https://github.com/unmock/next-grommet-example/issues/5).

 This is the code accompanying the [Medium post](https://medium.com/@meeshkan/c502f099a086) on how to build a Next.js app with Grommet, using mock data from [unmock](https://unmock.io) for development.

 ## Development